 - Selecting a processor architecture for the next generation of Control4 controllers and touch screens.
 Deciding on the processor and chipset and associated toolchain is not reversible without a complete reset.

-- Making a go-no-go decision on shipping a new product under development, e.g., we recently did this with OS 3.
+- Making a go-no-go decision on shipping a new product under development.
 Once you ship a product to customers, you can’t take it back.
-If your specification of Minimum Lovable Product (MLP) is isn’t lovable enough, or you haven’t fixed the right bugs, and you still launch, you’re screwed.
+If your specification of Minimum Lovable Product (MLP) isn’t lovable enough, or you haven’t fixed the right bugs, and you still launch, you’re screwed.

 Examples of two-way door decisions:

-- Picking the default background for the Control4 OS 3 customer experience.
+- Picking the default background for a UI.
 As long as the software architecture enables us to change it later (see question 3 below), this is easily reversible with a software update.

 - Hiring a contractor (with a clear, time-bound statement of work and strong supervision, of course).